The purpose of leadership in 2 sentences

 Purpose #1: Achieve results

 It should be rather obvious that the leader is ultimately responsible for the results and achievements of his department, team, division or organization which he or she is leading.
-No matter your level of responsibility, that ultimate responsibility rests on your shoulders.
-That is per se a part of being a leader.

 Yet, HOW you achieve these results of course depends on what you are doing, and this is where elements like mission, vision, strategy, projects, must-win-battles, work planning and scheduling, follow ups and performance reviews along with other direction-setting activities come into play.